agathis-project/salix-arctica/README.md

   performance tests and to increase power efficiency; 1% change on operating voltage leads to about 2% change in power consumption.

-- the PWRCLK signal is forwarded to the trunk interface to synchronize SMPS regulators on branches; this feature may help to improve the system noise improvement.
+- **PWRCLK** signal is forwarded to the trunk interface to synchronize SMPS regulators on branches; this feature may help to improve the system noise improvement.